 - Students should return their completed work packs to their form tutor on their return to school.
 If they are completing multiple work packs due to an extended, national school closure, students should return completed work packs every two-weeks when collecting their next pack.

 Whilst your child is learning from home we ask that they follow their normal school timetable as closely as possible.
-For those accessing online learning the daily schedule is below:

 Student engagement in remote learning

 As a profession, we hope that students will return to school as soon as it is safe to do so.
 Therefore, it is absolutely essential that all students engage fully with remote learning so that when they do, they are in the same place as their peers and in a position to continue with the curriculum.

 With this in mind, we will be monitoring students’ engagement with online learning closely.
 Students’ attendance and engagement with each lesson/resource will be monitored by the classroom teacher, this will be used to generate a weekly overview of engagement for each student.
 If your child has not engaged sufficiently with their online learning you will be contacted by text and/or ParentMail.
 If your child continues to be a concern their Head of Year will contact you by phone and if needed, arrange a ‘door-step wellbeing check.’

 We ask that parents support us in the delivery of online learning by:

 - setting a productive routine e.g. getting up at a reasonable time, getting dressed properly, having breakfast, taking breaks that fall in line with the school day, having lunch, finishing at 15.10 and going to bed at a suitable time for their age group

 - where possible, providing a quiet place for their child to work.
 Ideally at a desk or table with minimal distractions